cdelorme/system-setup/docs/misc/lsi-sas2308.md

-# Fixing the LSI SAS2308 RAID Controller
+# fixing the LSI SAS2308 RAID controller

 My ASRock Z77 Extreme11 came with this chipset onboard to control 8 SATA ports.